 Most active regions – Biggest activity of foreigners vs Spaniards?

-According to the “Colegio de Registradores de la Propiedad”, the Autonomous Communities with a greater weight of foreigners’ transactions vs Spaniards in 2017 are
+According to the “Colegio de Registradores de la Propiedad”, the Autonomous Communities with a greater weight of foreigners’ transactions vs Spaniards in the third quarter 2018 are

-- The Canary Islands with 31.4% of all transactions,
+- The Balearic Islands with 27.9% of all transactions,

-- The Balearic Islands with 31.3% of all transactions,
+- The Canary Islands with 25.3% of all transactions,

 Check our interactive chart on that: